kizito917/fullstack-assessment-backend/README.md

 #### Local setup

 -   `npm install` to install dependencies
--   `npm run dev` to start development server
+-   `npm start` to start development server
 -   On Swagger/postman/etc, run the server endpoints, `http://localhost:2000/api-docs/...`

 -   The application should now be running on the `port 2000`